Riverton, Utah: Educational development history

 The community's first school had only one room.
 It was located in the old adobe meetinghouse used by the LDS branch on 1300 West.
 In 1892, a new two-story brick schoolhouse was built at 12830 South on Redwood Road.
 This structure had four rooms, two upstairs and two down and was built in January 1893.
 It was used by grades one through eight, two grades to a classroom.
 John Hansen was the first principal of this school.
 As the population grew additional classrooms were needed and another building for elementary grades was erected to the north of the four-room schoolhouse.
 In 1925 the south building was torn down and the north building remodeled.
-However, before the remodeling was completed, a fire struck-completely destroying the school on July 30, 1926.
+However, before the remodeling was completed, a fire struck—completely destroying the school on July 30, 1926.
 A junior high continued to be built on the south lot and the new elementary school which matched the junior high in brick color and design was erected on the site of the fire-destroyed building.
 Both these structures eventually became the Riverton Elementary School complex.
 The increased population of the 1970s and 1980s necessitated the construction of two new Riverton elementary schools.
 Southland Elementary was built on 2700 West and 12675 South and Rosamond Elementary at 1975 West and 12195 South.

 By 1948 Riverton had grown sufficiently to be incorporated into a city.
 However, the city's progress was temporarily halted by World War II, the final stage of the farming community's evolution occurred in the 1960s and 1970s.
 Land prices skyrocketed and Riverton's subdivisions expanded.
 Farmers sold land at prices many times the price they paid for it.
-Land was out of reach for your farmers, many of whom moved to Idaho and other neighboring states.
+Land was out of reach for young farmers, many of whom moved to Idaho and other neighboring states.
 This was mirrored throughout Salt Lake county as the number of farms decreased from 2,595 in 1950 to 798 in 1969.
 Nevertheless, Riverton's population more than tripled between 1970 when it totaled 2,820 inhabitants, and the mid-1980s when it reached around 10,000.